Lower Saucon Township, Pennsylvania

 Lower Saucon Township is a township in Northampton County, Pennsylvania, United States.
 The township's population was 10,772 as of the 2010 census.
-The township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+The township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Lower Saucon Township is located 6 mi east of Allentown, 58.9 mi north of Philadelphia, and 83.6 mi west of New York City.
-All locations in the township have addresses in nearby Hellertown or Bethlehem.
+Addresses in nearby in township are either Hellertown or Bethlehem.